zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ### Why does the log contain “Failed to decode frame xxx, return error code is -1”?

 This is a decoding failure, most likely due to a bad network connection causing the device not to receive a full frame.
 Check the network conditions.

-### Why did initialization fail on Windows XP?

-Starting from v1.1, the Agora SDK uses Visual C++ 2013.
-Since Windows XP does not include the Visual C++ Redistributable Packages by default, download and install them from the Microsoft website：https://www.microsoft.com/en-us/download/details.aspx?id=40784.

 ### Why did an exception message occur when starting the app?